AmeliaSZK/CoulAdj-PQ/profiling.md

 | Formatted Output     |  |  |

 # Binary Buffering
-Both compared to _All Adjacencies with Table.ToColumns without buffering_
+All compared to _All Adjacencies with Table.ToColumns without buffering_

 ## Buffering only source binary image